 Royal Ascot Runners

-In this article, we’ll discuss our favourites and see why we believe they are the current Royal Ascot favourites.
+In this article, we’ll discuss our favourites and why we believe they are the current Royal Ascot favourites.
+If you are planning to place a bet on the race, do not forget to check our Royal Ascot betting tips.

 Royal Ascot has been the centrepiece of the UK racing calendar for well over a century.

-In the following segment, we’ll go through some of the top Royal Ascot runners 2021.
-We’ll see what makes them Royal Ascot favourites and take a look at their performance so far:
+In the following segment, we’ll go through some of the top Royal Ascot runners 2022.
+We’ll see what makes them Royal Ascot favourites and take a look at their performance so far.

 You should, however, be aware that changes in the lineup can happen even on the day of the race.
 That is why you should use the information on Royal Ascot horses only as an indication.